What Happens If Derek Chauvin Is Convicted, Or If He's Acquitted?

 “I felt Derek Chauvin was justified in acting with the objective reasonableness following Minneapolis Police Department policy and current standards of law enforcement,” Brodd said.

-Finally the defense brought in their own medical expert to testify there were so many factors involved in Floyd’s death — including his drug use, heart conditions, possible carbon monoxide poisoning as well as the police restraint — that the manner of death simply could not be determined.MORE NEWS: Here Are Some Possible Reasons Derek Chauvin Didn't Testify
+Finally the defense brought in their own medical expert to testify there were so many factors involved in Floyd’s death — including his drug use, heart conditions, possible carbon monoxide poisoning as well as the police restraint — that the manner of death simply could not be determined.MORE NEWS: COVID In Minnesota: Positivity Rate Now 7.4%; Hospitalizations Per Capita Are Spiking

 The defense is hoping to create reasonable doubt in at least one juror’s mind.